Admissions and Records

 If you are enrolled at another post-secondary institution and are interested in earning credit for transfer back to that college or university, you may be interested in enrolling as a transient student at Southern Union.
 Transient students must submit an application for general admission and an official transient form from your current college/university which certifies that the credit earned at Southern Union will be accepted as part of your academic program.
 You are not required to submit transcripts of previously earned credits from other post-secondary institutions.
 However, your transient letter of permission from your current college must be submitted to the Admissions office before registration.
 Once your application to Southern Union and official transient form has been received by the Admissions office, you will be granted access to register online for your approved courses.
 Click here for a list of steps to take to attend as a Transient Student.

 High school students who have completed the tenth grade, have a cumulative "B" average, and are recommended by the local principal may enroll at Southern Union as an accelerated high school student.
 This program allows eligible high school students to earn college credit.
 Students must meet the entrance requirements of Southern Union and can only enroll in courses for which high school prerequisites have been completed.
 Under the Accelerated High School program, high school students do not earn high school credits for completing college courses.
 Normal tuition rates apply to students enrolled in this program.
-Click here for a list of steps to take to enroll at SUSCC as an Dual Enrolled/Accelerated High School Student.
+Check out this list of steps to take to enroll at SUSCC as an Accelerated High School Student.

 The Dual Enrollment/Dual Credit High School program allows eligible high school students to enroll in college classes concurrently with high school classes and receive both high school and college credit.
 The student must be in grade ten, eleven, or twelve, have a 2.5 cumulative GPA for academics and career techincal programs, and obtain written approval of the Principal.
 Qualified students must meet the entrance requirements of the college, and normal tuition rates apply for dual enrollment students.
 The Dual Enrollment Handbook contains more details about dual enrollment at Southern Union.
 For high school counselors, the Dual Enrollment Policies and Procedures Handbook is a guide you can use to advise your students about the program.

-Now that you have decided you wish to enroll at Southern Union, you will find a list of steps to take to enroll at SUSCC as an Dual Enrolled/Accelerated High School Student.
-For more information on eligibility in the accelerated high school/dual enrollment programs, contact Eddie Pigg at 334-745-6437, extension 5513 or firstname.lastname@example.org and for information on the application process, contact the Registrar at 256-395-2211, ext 5155 or at email@example.com.
+Now that you have decided you wish to enroll at Southern Union, you will find a list of steps to take to enroll at SUSCC as a Dual Enrollment student.
+For more information on eligibility in the accelerated high school/dual enrollment programs, contact Eddie Pigg at 334-745-6437, extension 5513 or email@example.com and for information on the application process, contact the Registrar at 256-395-2211, ext 5183 or at firstname.lastname@example.org.

 |Admissions Office Hours of Operation, Fall and Spring:|